Seo Taiji and Boys (album): Reception

 In April 1996, Billboard reported that the album had sold over 1.6 million copies, which has since grown to over 1.8 million copies and is one of the best-selling albums of all time in South Korea.

 The album was met with acclaim in both South Korea and abroad, with the Kyunghyang Shinmun ranking the album at number 24 on their 2007 list of the Top 100 Korean Albums.
 In 2020, Pitchfork rated the album 8.3 out of ten, making it the highest rated Korean album reviewed by the publication.
 Editor Noah Yoo stated that the album's "canny synthesis of rap, techno, and rock ... would soon be seen as the dawn of K-pop."

 Accolades

 Seo Taiji and Boys won a Golden Disc Award for "I Know" in 1992.
 The song received 26 music program awards from June to August 1992.
 "You, In the Fantasy" also won 16 music program awards from September to November.

 Track listing

-English titles are based on the official translations provided by the Seotaiji Company for international markets.
 All tracks are written by Seo Taiji, except track 5 lyrics by Yang Hyun-suk, track 8 lyrics by William B., and track 9 music by Angus Young.